kamilazdybal/manifold-informed-state-vector-subset/README.md

 > [K. Zdybał, J. C. Sutherland, A. Parente - *Manifold-informed state vector subset for reduced-order modeling*, 2022, Proceedings of the Combustion Institute](https://www.sciencedirect.com/science/article/pii/S1540748922000153)

+**This paper has received the [Distinguished Paper Award](https://www.combustioninstitute.org/resources/awards/distinguished-papers/) from The Combustion Institute.**

 ### Our hypothesis

 The adequate choice of variables for PCA can have beneficial effects on the low-dimensional manifold topology.